TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 In contrast to conventional TVs, which necessitate an external antenna for capturing signals from broadcast towers, Smart TVs come with integrated antennas that enable them to connect to the internet and other devices through wireless protocols such as Wi-Fi or Bluetooth.

-Are There Any Smart TV Apps for Local Channels?
+What Smart TV App Has Local Channels?

 Looking for smart TV apps that feature local channels?
 The good news is that some local networks have apps that can be downloaded onto your smart TV.
 However, it’s important to note that the availability of these apps will depend on the operating system of your smart TV.